idra-lab/loco_nav/install_docker_mac.md

 alias dock-other='docker exec -it docker_container /bin/bash'
 ```

-- Load the .bashrc script (next time you will open a terminal this will be automatically loaded).
+- Load the .zshrc script (next time you will open a terminal this will be automatically loaded).

 ```
-$ source ~/.bashrc
+$ source ~/.zshrc
 ```

 **NOTE!** If you do not have an Nvidia card in your computer, you should skip the parts about the installation of the drivers, and you can still run the docker **without** the **--gpus all**  in the **lab** alias.